 “We do believe that everyone should be free to choose what they believe in,” she said.
 “Just like we’re proud to do this, if someone feels strongly against it, they’re free to express their views.”

 Panelists in a session on cultivating political leadership in the United States and other Western democracies said that sponsors and speakers had received petitions asking them to withdraw from the event.
-U.S. Rep. Tulsi Gabbard, the first Hindu elected to Congress, excused herself months ago, citing “ethical reasons arising from participating in partisan politics of India in America,” according to news reports.
+U.S. Rep. Tulsi Gabbard of Hawaii, the first Hindu elected to Congress, excused herself months ago, citing “ethical reasons arising from participating in partisan politics of India in America,” according to news reports.

 Gabbard’s office did not return a call for comment, and organizers did not immediately answer questions on how many panelists or sponsors had dropped out.